 Acknowledgements.
 The CESM project is supported primarily by the National Science Foundation (NSF).
-This material is based upon work supported by the National Center for Atmospheric Research, which is a major facility sponsored by the NSF under Cooperative Agreement 1852977.
-MP, MV, LM, and RM have received funding from the European Research Council (Grant ERC-StG-678145-CoupledIceClim).
-MP and HG have received funding from the Research Council of Norway under project 324639.
-Storage resources were provided by Sigma2

-- the National Infrastructure for High Performance Computing and Data Storage in Norway through project NS8006K.
-In this manuscript, we used colour schemes from Crameri (2018) to prevent visual distortion of the data and exclusion of readers with colour-vision deficiencies (Crameri et al., 2020).
+This material is based upon work supported by the National Center for Atmospheric Research, which is a major facility sponsored by the NSF (cooperative agreement no. 1852977).
+Michele Petrini, Miren Vizcaino, Laura Muntjewerf, and Raymond Sellevold received funding from the European Research Council (grant no. ERC-StG-678145-CoupledIceClim).
+Michele Petrini and Heiko Goelzer have received funding from the Research Council of Norway (project no. 324639).
+Storage resources were provided by Sigma2 - the National Infrastructure for High Performance Computing and Data Storage in Norway (project no. NS8006K).
+In this paper, we used colour schemes from Crameri (2018) to prevent visual distortion of the data and exclusion of readers with colour-vision deficiencies (Crameri et al., 2020).